 This Report includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, which we refer to as the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, which we refer to as the Exchange Act, that relate to future events or to our future operations or financial performance.
-Any forward-looking statement involves known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to differ materially from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements, other than statements of historical fact, about, among other things:
+Any forward-looking statement involves known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to differ materially from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statement.
+Forward-looking statements include statements, other than statements of historical fact, about, among other things:

-- our plans to further develop our FullMAX system of wireless base stations; - our plans to further develop remote radios; - the adoption by our target industries of the new IEEE 802.16s standard for private cellular networks; - our future development priorities; - our estimates regarding the size of our potential target markets; - our expectations about the impact of new accounting standards; - our future operations, financial position, revenues, costs, expenses, uses of cash, capital requirements, our need for additional financing or the period for which our existing cash resources will be sufficient to meet our operating requirements; or - our strategies, prospects, plans, expectations, forecasts or objectives.
+- our plans to further develop our FullMAX system of wireless base stations; - our plans to further develop remote radios; - the adoption by our target industries of the new IEEE 802.16s standard for private cellular networks; - any outbreak or worsening of an outbreak of contagious diseases, or other adverse public health developments, could have a material and adverse effect on our business operations, financial condition and results of operations; - our future development priorities; - our estimates regarding the size of our potential target markets; - our expectations about the impact of new accounting standards; - our future operations, financial position, revenues, costs, expenses, uses of cash, capital requirements, our need for additional financing or the period for which our existing cash resources will be sufficient to meet our operating requirements; or - our strategies, prospects, plans, expectations, forecasts or objectives.